redhat-cop/redhat-image-mode-demo/docs/use-cases/image-mode-way-of-working/chapter1.md

 Our virtual machine based on Image Mode is now running and we are ready to make updates to the web page.

-## Update the Homepage VM to our Image Mode web page
+## Update the Webpage VM to our Image Mode web page

-The next steps we will update the web page in our `homepage` VM from the basic RHEL webpage that we created to an more updated web page showing the advantages of using Image Mode.
+The next steps we will update the web page in our `webpage` VM from the basic RHEL webpage that we created to an more updated web page showing the advantages of using Image Mode.

-On our image builder server we will build a new Image Mode for RHEL 9 homepage image that we will deploy to the VM.
+On our image builder server we will build a new Image Mode for RHEL 9 webpage image that we will deploy to the VM.

-1. Change directory to the new web page Container file and the *RHEL 9 Image Mode* web page at `homepage-rhel9`.
-You can open the `index.html` file in the `html` directory to see the updates to the homepage.
+1. Change directory to the new web page Container file and the *RHEL 9 Image Mode* web page at `webpage-rhel9`.
+You can open the `index.html` file in the `html` directory to see the updates to the webpage.

     ```bash
-    cd ../homepage-rhel9
+    cd ../webpage-rhel9
     ```

-2. Build the new homepage images from the `Containerfile`.
+2. Build the new webpage images from the `Containerfile`.

     <details>
-    <summary>Review homepage-rhel9/Containerfile</summary>
+    <summary>Review webpage-rhel9/Containerfile</summary>
     ```dockerfile
-    --8<-- "use-cases/image-mode-way-of-working/homepage-rhel9/Containerfile"
+    --8<-- "use-cases/image-mode-way-of-working/webpage-rhel9/Containerfile"
     ```
     </details>

     !!! tip
         Remeber to change the $QUAY_USER in the `Containerfile` to your repository userid.
-        Remeber to make the homepage repository on your Quay registry public.
+        Remeber to make the webpage repository on your Quay registry public.

     ```bash
-    podman build -t quay.io/$QUAY_USER/homepage:rhel9 -t quay.io/$QUAY_USER/homepage:latest -f Containerfile
+    podman build -t quay.io/$QUAY_USER/webpage:rhel9 -t quay.io/$QUAY_USER/webpage:latest -f Containerfile
     ```

-3. Push the image to the registry using the `homepage:rhel9` and `homepage:latest` tags.
+3. Push the image to the registry using the `webpage:rhel9` and `webpage:latest` tags.

     ```bash
-    podman push quay.io/$QUAY_USER/homepage:latest && podman push quay.io/$QUAY_USER/homepage:rhel9
+    podman push quay.io/$QUAY_USER/webpage:latest && podman push quay.io/$QUAY_USER/webpage:rhel9
     ```

-4. Switch to the Homepage virtual machine and login to the `homepage` VM using ssh.
+4. Switch to the Webpage virtual machine and login to the `webpage` VM using ssh.

     ```bash
-    VM_IP=$(sudo virsh -q domifaddr homepage | awk '{ print $4 }' | cut -d"/" -f1) && ssh bootc-user@$VM_IP
+    VM_IP=$(sudo virsh -q domifaddr webpage | awk '{ print $4 }' | cut -d"/" -f1) && ssh bootc-user@$VM_IP
     ```

-5. We are now going to use the `bootc switch` command to switch the virtual machine to the homepage image in the registry.
+5. We are now going to use the `bootc switch` command to switch the virtual machine to the webpage image in the registry.

     !!! tip
         If you didn't add the `$QUAY_USER` to the `.bashrc` file then run the following